dhiradc/Analytics_Hub/Case Studies/readme.md

 🛠️ Automated Action:

-1. System sends welcome emails and calendar invites for training sessions.
+1. The system now sends welcome emails and calendar invites for training sessions.
-2. Assigns e-learning modules automatically.
+2. It also assigns e-learning modules automatically if there are any such modules meant for the onboarded role.

 Post-Onboarding Feedback: